Email FacebookTwitterMenu burgerClose thin

 Share

-1. Pick the type of trust you’ll make.
-Are you single?
-If so, a single trust is probably for you.
-If you’re married, you will probably want to create joint trust.
-You and your partner can both put property into a joint trust, plus you can easily store jointly held property like cars and homes.
+1. Pick the type of trust.
+If you are single, a single trust is probably the right type of trust for you.
+Married couples will likely want to create a joint trust.
+You and your partner can both put property into a joint trust and store jointly held property, such as cars and homes.

 2. Take inventory of your property.
 You need to know exactly what you have and what you want to store in the trust.
-Most of your property is eligible to be stored in the living trust, including stocks and bonds.
-Gather relevant property documents like certificates of stock ownership and home deeds now as well.
+Most of your property is eligible for the living trust, including stocks and bonds.
+Gather relevant property documents, such as stock ownership certificates and home deeds.

 3. Pick a trustee.
 You can name yourself as trustee for now, but you’ll need a successor trustee who will take over when you die.
-This is the person who will ensure your property is distributed to your beneficiaries according to the trust’s instructions.
-Also go ahead and decide who you want your beneficiaries to be.
+This is the person who will ensure the distribution of your property to your beneficiaries in accordance with the trust’s instructions.
+You should also decide on your beneficiaries.

-4. Draw up the trust, either by yourself using an online program or with the help of a lawyer.
+4. Draw up the trust.
+You can do this either by yourself using an online program or with the help of an estate planning lawyer.

-5. Sign the trust in front of a notary.
+5. Sign the trust.
+You must do this in front of a notary.

 6. Fund the trust.
 This means transferring your assets into the trust.
 You can do this yourself, though it requires some paperwork.
 Getting a lawyer may be advisable.